kchu100/SQL/README.md

 **Relational Database Management System(RDBMS):** is a relational model of data that is stored in databases in separate tables with a common column.
 - SQL

+**Dimensional(or Database) schemas:** comprised of one or more tables and the relationships among all the tables in the database
+**Star and Snowflake schemas**
+*Star schema:* a type of relational database schema that is composed of a single, central fact table surrounded by dimension tables
+*Snowflake schema:* consists of one fact table connected to many dimension tables, which can be connected to other dimension tables

+1. *Fact Table:* stores facts that measure the business like sales, cost of good or profit.
+Can contain foreign keys to dimension tables.
+2. *Dimension Table:* stores attributes that describe aspects of a dimension
+  	- Ex: a time table stores aspects of time like year, quarter, month and day.
+A foreign key of a fact table references the primary key in dimension table

 **Online Analytical Processing(OLAP):** is a software technology that allows users to analyze information from multiple database systems at the same time.
 5 basic analytical operations:

-1. **Drill down:**  Less detailed data is converted into highly detailed data
+	1. Drill down:  Less detailed data is converted into highly detailed data
 		- can be done by moving down in the concept hierarchy or adding a new dimension
-2. **Roll up:**  opposite of drill down.
+	2. Roll up:  opposite of drill down.
 It performs aggregation on the OLAP cube.
 		- climbing up in the concept hierarchy or reducing dimentsions
-3. **Dice:**  selects a sub-cube by selecting two or more dimensions
+	3. Dice:  selects a sub-cube by selecting two or more dimensions
 		- essentially makes it simpler and the cube smaller
-4. **Slice:**  selects a single dimension which results in a new sub-cube section
+	4. Slice:  selects a single dimension which results in a new sub-cube section
 		- cuts a dimension
-5. **Pivot:** rotates the current view to get a new view of the representation
+	5. Pivot: rotates the current view to get a new view of the representation

 **3 types of relationships:**

-- **One-to-one:** One table has a relationship with another table having the similar kind of column.
+	1. One-to-one: One table has a relationship with another table having the similar kind of column.
 	Each primary key relates to only one or no record in the related table.
-- **One-to-many:** One table has a relationship with another table that has primary and foreign key relations.
+	2. One-to-many: One table has a relationship with another table that has primary and foreign key relations.
 	The primary key table contains only one record that relates to none, one or many records in the related table.
-- **Many-to-many:** Each record in both the tables can relate to many numbers of records in another table.
+	3. Many-to-many: Each record in both the tables can relate to many numbers of records in another table.

 **Normalization:**
 - process of removing redundant data by splitting the table in a well-defined maner.
 Saves storage space.